nplab/hwassist/README.md

 ```

 For which protocols the interface performs checksum offloading is not
 transparent.
-The driver sets the protocol specific `CSUM_*` flags in the
+The driver sets the protocol-specific `CSUM_*` flags in the
 `if_hwassist` field of interface's `struct ifnet`.
-This script allows to
+This script allows
-read and print this field.
+reading and printing this field.

-This is an example output of the script for the igb3 interface.
+The following is an example output of the script for the igb3 interface.

 ```
 sudo ./hwassist.sh igb3